 The University of Maryland HCA Programs

 The University of Maryland’s School of Public Health offers a Master of Health Administration program at its College Park campus.
 Courses for the 46 credit MHA include public health services administration, epidemiology, environmental health, biostatistics, health behaviors and determinants, health policy, health law and ethics, health economics and analysis, strategic management of human resources, health service information systems, financial management of health organizations, marketing for competitive health service, quality assessment and evaluation, and health care leadership and communications.
 The school is accredited by the Council on Education for Public Health (CEPH).
-Applicants must have a minimum 3.0 GPA and must provide undergraduate and any graduate transcripts.
+Applicants for a master's degree must have a minimum 3.0 GPA and must provide all undergraduate and any graduate transcripts.
 They must send GRE scores received within the past five years.

 The University of Maryland also offers online courses for a Master’s in Healthcare Administration.
 Completion of the program requires 42 credits, but up to six transfer credits are accepted.
 Three credit courses include Introduction to Health Care Administration; Financial Decision Making for Managers; Public Health Administration; Long-term Care Administration; The U.S. Health Care System; The Business of Health Care; Information Technology for Health Care Administration; Intercultural Communication and Leadership; Financial Management for Health Care Organizations; Strategic Issues in Health Care Leadership; Research Methods for Health Care Managers; Legal Aspects of Health Care Administration and Health Care Institutional Organization and Management.
 A capstone course is also required.
-All degree requirements must be fulfilled within five years.
+All master's degree programs should have their requirements fulfilled within five years.
 Any transfer credits must also be earned within the five year timeframe.

 Job Prospects for Maryland